October 2019 - our fancy mass-specs are here!

 Naama is an Assistant Professor at Harvard Medical School. and in the Pathology Department of Boston Children’s Hospital.

-Naama is also a hiker and an enthusiastic, although mediocre, biker, and if it would have been up to her, she would have gone to a different place around the world every month.
+Naama is also a hiker and loves everything that is outdoors as long as the temp is reasonable (and her definition of reasonable is not your average New-Englander's definition).
+If it was up to her, she would go to a different place around the world every month.

 naama.kanarek at childrens.harvard.edu